vicr123/vicr123.github.io-old/theshell/help/statuscenter.md

 2. Calendar
 3. Timer
 4. Stopwatch
+5. Reminders

 This pane gives you information on the current time, and allows you to perform time related things.

-For more information on the timer and stopwatch, visit the [Timer] and the [Stopwatch] page.
+For more information on the timer, stopwatch and reminders, visit the [Timer], [Stopwatch] and [Reminders] pages respectively.

 To set the time and date, visit the [Settings] pane.